-We now briefly discuss the point and region constructs.
-A point is an element of an k-dimensional Cartesian space $(k \ge 1)$ with integer-valued coordinates, where k is the rank of the point.
+We now briefly discuss the point and region constructs used in our pseudocode.
+A point is an element of an k-dimensional Cartesian space ( $k \ge 1$ ) with integer-valued coordinates, where k is the rank of the point.
 A point's dimensions are numbered from 0 to k-1.
 Points can be used outside of forall loops, if so desired.
-For completeness, we summarize the following operations that are defined on a point-valued expression p1, even though it is unlikely that you will need to go beyond the use of points shown in Listing 25:
+For completeness, we summarize the following operations that are defined on a point-valued expression p1, even though it is unlikely that you will need to go beyond the use of points shown in Listing 19: